akeneo/pim-helpcenter/content/md/what-is/what-is-a-locale.md

 :::

 ::: warning
-The locale concept in Akeneo is different from your Akeneo PIM interface language :)
+The locale concept in Akeneo is different from your Akeneo PIM interface language. :)
 :::